 Also, clean the dirt out of your pull-out light connections and hit them with Corrosion X as well.
 Right now is also a good time to dig out your bilge pump and clean it.”?

 Trailers are pretty durable, but they can always use a little TLC as well.
 If you can, take the boat off the trailer and thoroughly douse it with a pressure washer.
+The pressure washing will clean the equipment, getting rid of any unwanted dirt and grime that gets stuck in it.
+You can also use the pressure washer on your boat to get rid of any marks and make it sanitary.
+If you don’t already own a pressure washer, it might be worth purchasing one.
+It’ll make cleaning your boat much easier, trust me!
+If you’re not sure which model to buy, see appliance hunter’s page for their reviews and recommendations.
 Then, tighten up everything that’s loose and replace the bunks or carpet as necessary.
 It’s not a bad idea, either, to check all your lighting and wiring as well.

 “If you have a small boat, say something like a 12 or 14 footer, it will help prolong the life of your tires by getting the trailer up on blocks to keep the weight off the wheels,” says Herota.
 “With bigger boats, this isn’t very practical, so just try to roll the tires a little each month.
 And one last thing – give the Bearing Buddies on your hubs a shot of grease.
 That should force any moisture out so it doesn’t sit there all winter.”